-Knapp Fasteners is certified for Aerospace Fasteners and we have had our fasteners in the cockpit of planes and satellites orbiting in Outer Spacer.
+Knapp Fasteners is certified for Aerospace Fasteners and we have had our fasteners in the cockpit of planes and satellites orbiting in outer spacer.
 Certainly much more complex than many people may have imagined a fastener to be used.
-You could say our fasteners are out of this World!
+You could say our fasteners are out of this world!

-One of the World’s most famous tourist attractions is held together with 2.5 million rivets.
+One of the world’s most famous tourist attractions is held together with 2.5 million rivets.
 This would be the Eiffel Tower in Paris.
 The rivets were heat-mounted by a team of four riveters: one to heat the rivet, a second to hold it in place, a third to form the head, and the last to lock it in place with a sledge hammer.
-This method also helped to guarantee the most effective and rapid assembly of the Tower, which was built in record time: 2 years, 2 months and 5 days.
+This method also helped to guarantee the most effective and rapid assembly of the tower, which was built in record time: 2 years, 2 months and 5 days.

 There are thousands of fasteners available in the marketplace which come in a wide variety of materials.
 Some common fastener materials include Steel, Stainless Steel, Brass, Copper, Titanium, Aluminum and Nylon.

 The global industrial fastener market is set to display impressive growth for the forecasted years of 2019-2025.
-Innovative Manufacturing which was once a stronghold of the USA and a few European economies such as France, Italy and Germany, has expanded in emerging markets along with a large increase in automation expenditures by manufacturers.
-With the adoption of fasteners in both automobiles and automobile manufacturing units has grown considerably.
+Innovative manufacturing which was once a stronghold of the USA and a few European economies such as France, Italy and Germany, has expanded in emerging markets along with a large increase in automation expenditures by manufacturers.
+The adoption of fasteners in both automobiles and automobile manufacturing units has grown considerably.
 The global automotive fasteners market alone is expected to reach USD 34 billion by 2025.
 The demand for threaded fasteners is also likely to grow at a rate of 4% over the forecasted period due to their increasing application in construction, industrial machinery, railway, electronics, machinery and consumer appliances.

-At Knapp Fasteners we are fastener specialists and we are happy to take your questions and advise which fastener is best for your specific application.
+At Knapp Fasteners, we are fastener specialists and we are happy to take your questions and advise which fastener is best for your specific application.
 We are passionate about fasteners and they are embedded into our floors in the office, kitchen and company gym.
 Check out our gallery images to see for yourself.